Back door of an SUV opens up to a mountain view of colorful fall foliage.

 Cabin at Vogel State Park in Blairsville, Georgia.
 Photo by @vikram_skhangarot

-10. Rent a Cozy Cabin in Georgia
+10. Rent a cozy cabin in Georgia

 Once you’ve had your fill of fun, relax in one of the many cabin rentals throughout the state.
 In Georgia State Parks, you can stay in a historic house at General Coffee State Park in Nicholls, a cabin made from a wine barrel at Unicoi State Park, and Civilian Conservation Corps-built cottages at F.D.
 Roosevelt State Park.
 There are also treehouses in Flintstone, log cabins or eco-friendly converted shipping containers in the Chattahoochee National Forest, and a cottage at renowned folk artist Howard Finster's Paradise Garden in Summerville.